jermaks/SeleniumCucumberAutomation/README.md

 1. Implement fasterxml jackson rest client (to see which is better, current rest client - jakarta).
 2. Add Users model and method(s) to enable retrieval of the User List.
 3. Add POST requests and related test(s).
-4. Try to use softly assertions (AssertJ?) where needed.
-5. Implement auto build in Jenkins when Push on Git.
+4. Implement auto build in Jenkins when Push on Git.
-6. Implement Test Analytics (Allure?).
+5. Implement Test Analytics (Allure?).
-7. Try to use chain of responsibility pattern.
+6. Try to use chain of responsibility pattern.
-8.
+7.

 Done: